Women’s Behavioral Health

 With Women in Mind: A Webinar SeriesWomen experience events and transitions throughout their lifespan that can impact their behavioral health and well-being.
 With Women in Mind, a new webinar series from The Hackett Center, covers behavioral health topics related to women’s lives from infancy through menopause.
 Through facilitated conversation and audience participation, With Women in Mind creates a space to raise awareness, highlight challenges, and spark meaningful, solution-oriented dialogue between specialists and women with lived experience. |

-The Hackett Center hosts its fifth webinar on With Women in Mind: Understanding and Navigating Perimenopause and Menopause.
-Dr. Quianta Moore hosts the conversation between Dr. Karen Nelson, Dr. Paul W Zarutskie, and Dr. Roxanne Pero, who discuss the physical, emotional and mental health impacts of perimenopause and menopause as well as prevention and treatment options.
+The Hackett Center hosts its sixth webinar on With Women in Mind: Integrating Women’s Healthcare.
+Dr. Quianta Moore hosts the conversation between Dr. Lisa Boyars, Dr. Allison Dempsey, and Clare McNutt, who explore integrated models of healthcare to improve women’s behavioral health.
 The series is intended to educate and raise awareness of women’s behavioral health across the lifespan, and to offer a space for dialogue between experts and women with lived experience.